OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 If you have a technical or support question, please visit Microsoft Support to learn more about Microsoft Support offerings.
 If you have a personal Microsoft account password question, please visit Microsoft account support.

-Top of page Enterprise and developer productsEnterprise and developer products
+Top of page Product-specific details:Enterprise and developer productsEnterprise and developer products

 Enterprise and Developer Products are Microsoft products and related software offered to and designed primarily for use by organizations and developers.
 They include: